oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 The `restartVersion` property lets you force the operator to restart servers.

-It's basically a user-specified string that gets added to new server pods (as a label) so that the operator can tell which servers need to be restarted.
-If the value is different, then the server pod is old and needs to be restarted.
-If the value matches, then the server pod has already been restarted.

-Each time you want to restart some servers, you need to set `restartVersion` to a different string (the particular value doesn't matter).
+Each time you want to restart some servers, you need to set `restartVersion` to a different value.
+The specific value does not matter so most customers use whole number values.

-The operator will notice the new value and restart the affected servers (using the same mechanisms as when other properties that affect the server pods are changed, including doing rolling restarts of clustered servers).
+The operator will detect the new value and restart the affected servers (using the same mechanisms as when other fields that affect the WebLogic Server instance Pod generation are changed, including doing rolling restarts of clustered servers).

 The `restartVersion` property can be specified at the domain, cluster, and server levels.
 A server will be restarted if any of these three values change.

 {{% notice note %}}
-The servers will also be restarted if `restartVersion` is removed from the domain resource (for example, if you had previously specified a value to cause a restart, then you remove that value after the previous restart has completed).
+The servers will also be restarted if `restartVersion` is removed from the Domain (for example, if you had previously specified a value to cause a restart, then you remove that value after the previous restart has completed).
 {{% /notice %}}